HackRU/OneAppFlutter/README.md

 ### Needs To Be Done
 1) Write a String Parser for Announcement Messages from Slack (we need to remove emojies and user mentions)
-2) QR Code Scanner UI is working, but need to connect with BackEnd (LCS)
+2) QR Code Scanner UI is working, but need to connect with BackEnd (LCS) (Code Exists)
-2) QR Code Gen UI is working, but need to connect with BackEnd (LCS)
+2) QR Code Gen UI is working, but need to connect with BackEnd (LCS) (Code Exists)
-3) LogIn/SignUp UI is working but need to connect with BackEnd (LCS)
+3) LogIn/SignUp UI is working but need to connect with BackEnd (LCS) (Code Exists)
 4) "About Page" (which will include Flutter App Dev Team Members, HackRU Rnd Reference, and about the app)
-5) "Help/Tool Page" (hoping to add buttons which will redirect to inApp webview for "HelpQ", "HackRU Website", "Team Builder", and whatever hackers need in one click)

 ## Links to Further docs
 TBA